vivektalwar13071999/Linkedin_Scrapper/README.md

 ```

 When the Chrome page closes, it means the program ended.
-You can find inside the `LinkedInScraping` folder the extracted data in the results file `results_profiles.xlsx`.
+You can find inside the `Linkedin_Scrapper` folder the extracted data in the results file `results_profiles.xlsx`.
 The filename will get concatenated to the current timestamp if the configuration was set as suggested.